 Some vendors will allow you to get cash back with your purchase.
 For example, most grocery stores allow this.
 However, the amount of cash they allow and the fees charged will vary by store.
 Be sure to ask the clerk or cashier about their policies before you complete your transaction.

 If your Direct Payment Card is lost, stolen or damaged, you must call Chase Customer Service and they will mail you a new card.
-The bank offers one free replacement card during each calendar year.
-Additional replacement cards will cost $5 per card and will arrive within 5-10 business days.
-If you choose overnight delivery of your replacement Card, there is a $10 fee for this service.

 To find out your Direct Payment Card account balance: